Text SUPPORT1 to 21825 to learn if you may be eligible for financial support with your medication(s).

 immune system problems

-infection (especially a virus infection like chickenpox, cold sores, or herpes)
+infection (especially a viral infection such as chickenpox, cold sores, or herpes)

-an unusual or allergic reaction to rilonacept, other medicines, hamster protein, foods, dyes, or preservatives
+an unusual or allergic reaction to rilonacept, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant